Reducing Anxiety with Vagus Nerve Stimulation

 4. Coughing or gargling

-Coughing or gargling can stimulate the vocal chords much like singing, humming or laughing.
+Coughing or gargling can stimulate the vocal cords much like singing, humming or laughing.

 Dancing affects the neural pathways linked to posture and balance and can communicate a sense of calmness and well-being back to the brain.